platomav/BIOSUtilities/README.md

 #### **Prerequisites**

-To run the utility, you must have the following 3rd party tools at PATH:
+To run the utility, you must have the following 3rd party tools at PATH or "external":

-* [7-Zip Console](https://www.7-zip.org/) (i.e. 7z.exe for Windows or 7zzs for Linux)
+* [7-Zip Console](https://www.7-zip.org/) (i.e. 7z.exe for Windows or 7zz for macOS or 7zz, 7zzs for Linux)

 ### **Apple EFI PBZX Extractor**